(Effective Fall 2013)

 Dental hygienists are employed by dentists in private dental practices, research, government health agencies, school systems, hospital and industrial clinics, military services, and in dental hygiene education programs.

 Recommended High School Subjects

-Because of the strong emphasis on science in this major, applicants must have successfully completed one year of high school biology and two years of high school algebra.
-It also is recommended that the applicant have chemistry with a laboratory.
+Because of the strong emphasis on science in this major, applicants are encouraged to complete one year of high school biology, two years of high school algebra, and chemistry with a laboratory.

 Special Admissions Requirements